-A smooth and flavorful chilled tomato soup made from both fresh and sun-dried tomatoes for a refreshingly different way to enjoy ripe seasonal tomatoes.
+A smooth and flavorful no-cook, chilled tomato soup made from both fresh and sundried tomatoes for a refreshingly different way to beat the heat.

 It’s rather fortunate isn’t it that at the very moment when it seems too unbearably hot to even contemplate turning on the oven there’s a plethora of ripe fruit and vegetables to choose from at the market.

-Chopped vegetable salads and fruit for dessert has become the norm around here lately as I try to minimize my time in front of a hot oven or stove.
-Soup has been on the menu as well; chilled soup that is, the kind that whips up in minutes and can stay in the fridge ready to be sipped or spooned at a moment’s notice.
+Chopped vegetable salads and fruit for dessert becomes the norm around as I try to minimize my time in front of a hot oven or stove.
+Soup has been on the menu as well; this no-cook chilled tomato soup that is.
+Similar to gazpacho, it’s the kind of summer soup that whips up in minutes and can stay in the fridge ready to be sipped or spooned at a moment’s notice.

-Cold soups are excellent multi-taskers too; they make an elegant appetizer served in small glasses, a refreshing first course served with a few grissini alongside, or a casual lunch with a hearty salad to accompany it.
+Cold soups are excellent multi-taskers; they make an elegant appetizer served in small glasses, a refreshing first course served with a few grissini alongside, or a casual lunch with a hearty salad to accompany it.

-Light with a velvety texture, this chilled double tomato soup hits all the right notes when the heat is doing its best to drive you from the kitchen.
-It’s satisfyingly rich in texture thanks to the addition of Brazil nuts which gives the soup its creamy texture without a drop of dairy, but it’s the sun-dried tomatoes that give it punch.
+Light with a velvety texture, this cold tomato soup hits all the right notes when the heat is doing its best to drive you from the kitchen.
+It’s satisfyingly rich thanks to the addition of cashews which gives the soup its creamy texture without a drop of dairy, while simultaneously light enough to feel refreshing.

 Aside from a little chopping and seeding, this soup is a straightforward affair with just minutes of work and no stove in sight.
 What a relief.